dougbutner/FRESH/README.md

 CHECK - Code may not be needed, but functionality hasn't been confirmed
 WARN - Flag that code may have issues or need improvement in the future
 DEP / DEPRECIATED - Old code that for some reason is commented out in a section
-CRITICAL / URGENT / VITAL - Needs to be changed for sure before moving onto production or next phase REMOVE - Code that shouldn't make it into production
+CRITICAL / URGENT / NOW - Needs to be changed for sure before moving onto production or next phase REMOVE - Code that shouldn't make it into production

-Here's more tags from [Wikipedia](https://en.wikipedia.org/wiki/Comment_(computer_programming%29) if you'd rather stick to the script
+Conventional
 BUG – a known bug that should be corrected.
 FIXME – should be corrected.
 HACK – a workaround.